mrakotosaon/dse-meshing/README.md

 2. **Logmap alignment:** we locally align the log maps to one another to ensure better consistency.
 3. **Triangle selection:** we select the produced triangles to generate an almost manifold mesh.

+We provide one example point cloud in `data/test_data`.
+For easily evaluating your pointclouds or the pointclouds from the testset, move the .xyz files there.

 To run all steps on the point clouds in data/test_data directory:
 ``` bash
  ./run.sh